833-483-7477

 What Are Electrolytes?

 The minerals become electrolytes after they dissolve in a fluid.
-They are positive or negative ions that work to complete various processes in the body.
+They are positive or negative ions that work to complete various processes in nerve cells in the body.

 Some of the electrolytes found in the body are: